 Disclosure Statement: The student must disclose all institutions attended.
 Failure to disclose all institutions previously attended will constitute falsification of information and will result in denial of the student's application

-Decisions for admissions will be based on the strength of the academic curriculum, grade point average, SAT or ACT test scores, extracurricular activities, and potential contribution to the university.
+Decisions for admissions will be based on the strength of the academic curriculum, minimum requirements grade point average of 2.25, SAT 810 (new) 1110(old) or ACT test scores 15.

 Satisfying the minimum requirement for admissions does not guarantee admissions.